datawire/ambassador-docs/docs/edge-stack/2.1/topics/running/edge-stack-with-aws.md

    In AWS, you can configure ELBs to use the proxy protocol with the `service.beta.kubernetes.io/aws-load-balancer-proxy-protocol: "*"` annotation on the service.
 You must manually configure this on ALBs and NLBs.

-   Once you configure the load balancer to use the proxy protocol, you need to tell Emissary-ingress to expect it on the request with the `Listener` resource.
+   Once you configure the load balancer to use the proxy protocol, you need to tell Edge Stack to expect it on the request with the `Listener` resource.
 See the [`Listener` resource documentation](../listener) for setup details.